kshutkin/niceties/logger/README.md

 - Provides API for reporting async events that can be later handled by custom appender.

-- Provides default appender that uses console for output.
+- Provides a default appender that uses console for output.

 - Modular and configurable